 We want the online poll to be a genuine reflection of what the majority of voters think.

 To that end, the poll is limited to just one vote per person.

 If you try to vote more than once any vote over your initial one will not be registered, and you will receive a polite notice at the top of the voting form telling you that it is limited to one vote per user.

-Even more intriguing is the fact that thirteen people have decided to vote for nobody at all, but have simply hit the “submit” button!
+Even more intriguing is the fact that twenty-one people have decided to vote for nobody at all, but have simply hit the “submit” button!

 IF YOUR SUSPECT ISN’T SHOWN

 If you have a favoured suspect and their name isn’t shown on our list, then please feel free to email us with the name.
 We want this vote to be a representative of general opinion as it is possible to be, so, providing the name you suggest is a viable suspect (sorry but your grandad or uncle don’t count as they’re not viable!), we will add that name to the list and people can start voting for him or her.

 So, whenever you feel ready, simply have a look at the list of Jack the Ripper suspects, decide which of them you wish to vote for, and hit the submit to make your vote count.